1. Me as a bridge player.

-My father wrote Donja Juana, Don Juan, Juan y Juanito in 1952 (Plaza Janes published) and the book (that is really a theatre script made readable for the public) has been translated into German (Amazon 2015).
+My father wrote Doñja Juana, Don Juan, Juan y Juanito in 1952 (Plaza Janes published) and the book (that is really a theatre script made readable for the public) has been translated into German (Amazon 2015).
 Also, it must have been translated/adapted into French because Marcel Marceau performed it as a mime play).
 I opted to save this into-English translation until 'last' as I figured "probably hardly worth the effort."
 Yet, as I finished translating it, I was amazed.
-This is great stuff, not only for theater but a forteriri for operetta/opera, and with not too much work it could be rewritten so as to be performed by two men and a woman - four (3+1) could do it easy - and only 2 scenes are required.
-Buy the book.
+This is great stuff (Senior was a theatre director before he became a fiction writer, so maybe, after all, it isn't that surprising), not only for theater but even more so for operetta/operaImusical, and with some work it could be rewritten so as to be performed by two men and a woman - four (3+1) could do it easily - and only 2 scenes/sets are required.
+First orchestral backtrack is avaialble with and without voices).
+VIDEO

 Andres Laszlo Jr. has long harbored two main preoccupations: “Illegalization of narcotic drugs causes a lot of bad things and very few good” and “Money is becoming the measure of what it shouldn't become the measure of.”
-Yet, he has always felt that there were people better suited than himself to get onto their soapboxes in order to deplore and explain this bad stuff - “dysfunctionalities”, as he thinks of them - and not until recently has he realized that: The fact that money is becoming the measure of what it ought not to be allowed to become the measure of could well be one important reason to why drug illegality is not repealed.
+Yet, he has always felt that there were people better suited than himself to get onto their soapboxes in order to deplore and explain this bad stuff - “dysfunctionalities”, as he thinks of them - and not until the early 2010s did he realize that: The fact that money is becoming the measure of what it ought not to be allowed to become the measure of could well be one important reason to why drug illegality is not repealed.
+VIDEO

 ANDRES LASZLO SR.